 This course exposes students to the "ins and outs" of both the business and creative sides of album production.
 Classes are hands-on, intensive, and real-world, covering concepts such as budgeting, choosing studios and musicians, working with engineers and management, and finessing the best performance out of artists.
-Two lab hours per week for one compositional tool.
-Upon completion of this course, students will gain a basic knowledge of keyboard skills through focused study of performance posture, practice routine development, major scale construction, finger dexterity, interval and triad construction as well as common chord progressions.
-One lecture hour per week for one quarter.
+Two lab hours per week for one quarter.